-- 11.3.1.
-Awardees are responsible for arranging their long-term accommodation and for the costs of all accommodation in Australia for themselves and their family.
-Institutions will arrange initial accommodation for awardees for a period of at least seven days from when they arrive in Australia. - Awardees with disability may have special requirements in relation to 11.3.2. accommodation and this will impose different responsibilities on Program Areas and institutions (see Chapter 9). - 11.3.3.
+11.3.1.
+Awardees are responsible for arranging their own long-term accommodation and for the costs of all accommodation in Australia for themselves and their family.
+If asked, institutions will arrange initial accommodation for awardees for a period of at least seven days from when they arrive in Australia. Р

+- 11.3.2.
+Awardees with disability may have special requirements in relation to accommodation and this will impose different responsibilities on Program Areas and institutions (see Chapter 9). - 11.3.3.
 After the awardee has accepted their scholarship offer, they are required to immediately contact the institution if they would like to be accommodated on-campus (even if only for the first semester).
-Institutions may have a ballot system for on-campus accommodation and will require an early indication of interest.
+Institutions may have a ballot system for on-campus accommodation and will require an early indication of interest. - 11.3.4.
+All awardees are to prepare a plan for their transport and accommodation when they arrive in Australia.
+The awardee is to share this plan with the student contact officer at their institution at least fourteen days before their planned arrival in Australia.